 Mondays

 The one, the only, Monday Night Raw from World Wrestling Entertainment.
-The WWE has ruled the first night of the week since 1993 when Raw launched on the USA Network, fending off any and all comers—remember WCW Monday Nitro?
+The WWE has ruled the first night of the week since 1993 when Raw launched on USA Network, fending off any and all comers—remember WCW Monday Nitro?
 Of course not.
-The three-hour WWE Monday Night Raw airs live on Mondays on USA Network, then on-demand on Peacock.
-(Raw moves to Netflix in January 2025.)
+The three-hour WWE Monday Night Raw left its home on cable TV at the end of 2024 and now streams live Monday nights on Netflix.

 Tuesdays

 WWE farm-league series NXT kicked off in 2010 as a showcase and training ground for up-and-coming wrestlers.
 NXT graduates who moved up to WWE stardom include Roman Reigns, Sami Zayn, Seth “Freakin’” Rollins, Becky Lynch, Asuka, Baron Corbin, Alexa Bliss, Charlotte Flair, Kevin Owens, and Sasha Banks.
-WWE NXT airs live on Tuesdays on USA Network, then on-demand on Peacock.
-(NXT moves to The CW in October.)
+WWE NXT airs live on Tuesdays on The CW, then on-demand on CWTV.com and The CW app.

 Wednesdays